jeffro256/carrot/src/carrot_raw.md

 ## Security properties

 Below are listed some security properties which are to hold for Carrot.
-Unless other specified, it is assumed that no participant can efficiently solve the decisional Diffie-Hellman problem in Curve25519 and Ed25519 (i.e. the decisional Diffie-Hellman assumption [[citation](https://crypto.stanford.edu/~dabo/pubs/papers/DDH.pdf)] holds).
+Unless otherwise specified, it is assumed that no participant can efficiently solve the decisional Diffie-Hellman problem in Curve25519 and Ed25519 (i.e. the decisional Diffie-Hellman assumption [[citation](https://crypto.stanford.edu/~dabo/pubs/papers/DDH.pdf)] holds).

 ### Balance recovery security